vendia/examples/share/data-modeling/domain-driven-design/pattern2/README.md

   Click the 'Create Universal Application' button on the top-right.
 Next, use the ‘Create your own’ option.

-3.Fill out details in the Uni Creation Wizard.
+3. Fill out details in the Uni Creation Wizard.

    **Step 1:** Give your Uni a name.
 Since this Uni will be owned and operated by the CRM team.
 I will give it the name ‘CRM Uni’.
 Remember, A Uni can hold more data models for more than one bounded context such as a customer account.